How To Totally Nail Your Weekend Getaway To Barossa

 Prefer your beverages brewed rather than barrelled?
 The Barossa Valley Brewing Company is the perfect place to waste a sunny afternoon supping ales like their award-winning Bee Sting (brewed with Orange Blossom honey) and Double IPA (winner Best Beer in Show and Champion IPA, Royal Adelaide Beer Awards 2014).

 Of course, those planning a daylong juice-jaunt will need to sustain themselves.
 Our pick is the “Feed me like a Barossan” curated menu from Artisans of Barossa, served in their Harvest Kitchen.
 Revel in the tradition of the long lunch, as you’re led on a culinary odyssey traversing the flavours of the region.
 With enviable access to an abundance of exquisite produce, the chefs redesign dishes to reflect seasonal availability, so the menu is continually evolving.
-Lunch is served for $55 per person, or arrange a private evening seating for 20+ ($59 per person).
+Lunch is served for $59 per person.

-Set on the banks of Greenock Creek, Hentley Farm prides itself on “connecting diners with the people and the produce of the farm, whilst being both memorable and educational” and accolades are piling up for this remarkable venue.
-Launching back in 2013, they are yet to publish a single menu, with Head Chef Lachlan Colwill and his team preferring to surprise guests during their four-course De Jour lunch menu (around 1.5 hours/$105 or $145 with wines) and full Discovery menu (3 hours/$180 or $245 with wines).
+Set on the banks of Greenock Creek, Hentley Farm prides itself on “connecting diners with the people and the produce of the farm, while being both memorable and educational” and accolades are piling up for this remarkable venue.
+Launching back in 2013, they offer two set menus per day with Head Chef Lachlan Colwill and his team preferring to surprise guests during their four-course De Jour lunch menu (around 1.5 hours/$110 or $150 with wines) and full Discovery menu (3 hours/$185 or $250 with wines).

-For those who like to feel the sun on their faces and the soil beneath their wheels, taking in the Barossa By Bike provides a unique view of the region, at your own pace.
-40 kilometres of sealed pathways connect between Angaston and Gawler via the three townships of Nuriootpa, Tanunda and Lyndoch and bicycles can be hired (including delivery/collection) from a number of nearby businesses.
+For those who like to feel the sun on their faces and the soil beneath their wheels, taking in the Barossa by bike provides a unique view of the region, at your own pace.
+Forty kilometres of sealed pathways connect between Angaston and Gawler via the three townships of Nuriootpa, Tanunda and Lyndoch and bicycles can be hired (including delivery/collection) from a number of nearby businesses.

 Get among the locals at The Barossa Farmers Market (every Saturday from 7.30am ’til 11.30am).
 Locally grown fruit and veg, fresh-baked bread, meats and cheeses, flowers, coffee, homemade jams… if the essence of the valley was to be distilled into a single event, this would be it.